Skip to main content

 A crisis on top of a crisis.

 Afghanistan's children have endured decades of conflict and suffering.
-Two years since the Taliban regained control in Afghanistan, conditions for children and their families are even more catastrophic.
+Nearly three years since the Taliban regained control in Afghanistan, conditions for children and their families are even more catastrophic.

 Families are taking desperate measures to survive.
 Parents are withdrawing their children from school and sending them to work.
 In some extreme cases, children are being sold to cover debts or to buy food for other children in the family.
 It’s a heart-breaking dilemma for parents but they are left with little choice.